 Academic support employees who are requested to work during semester break, holiday period or other times as determined by the official academic calendar as being a non- contractual period will be granted equivalent days off.
-Exception to the above are College designated holidays and Sundays which shall be compensated at one and one-half $(1\frac{1}{2})$ times equivalent days off.
+Exception to the above are College designated holidays and Sundays which shall be compensated at one and one-half (11⁄2) times equivalent days off.
 The schedule for the compensatory days will be requested by the employee and submitted to his/her immediate supervisor for approval.

-Academic support employees who are traditionally assigned to work during semester break and spring recess may request approval from the appropriate vice president to use equivalent compensatory time off prior to actually working the extra days, provided the employee assumes responsibility for reimbursing the College for any compensatory time off not actually earned.
+Academic support employees who are traditionally assigned to work during semester break and spring recess may request approval from the immediate supervisor to use equivalent compensatory time off prior to actually working the extra days, provided the employee assumes responsibility for reimbursing the College for any compensatory time off not actually earned.